dchambers/composerjs/README.md

 where the first two arguments are used to provide the set of input and output properties to be used by the handler.

-Since composable models are useful precisely because they increase re-usabilty, it will often be the case that the property names used within the handler don't correlate with the names used by the model, in which case the `from()` method can be used for translation.
+Since composable models are useful precisely because they increase re-usabilty, it will often be the case that the property names used within the handler don't correlate with the names used by the model, in which case the `as()` method can be used for translation.

 For example, if our summation handler is defined like this: